quentinbillecoq/Auth_php/README.md

 ***PBKDF2*** used for more secure and and a big choice of hash algorithm

+### Next Implementations
+     - Compatibility with an other databases
+     - Session System

 # Usage
 In first, you must download and place the lib folder in at the root of your site